Casadaro/CIT206/README.md

 This is the URL for the old site (which we are not supposed to tough) http://freetradesignals.com/cptc/2015/cshearrod/CIT206/old_site/

 This is the URL for the final Site  http://freetradesignals.com/cptc/2015/cshearrod/CIT206/final/

+This is the URL for the Blue Header strategy site Thttp://freetradesignals.com/cptc/2015/cshearrod//CIT206/Week3/Assignment/index.html